behzadrigi/genlayer-multi-source-evidence-validator/CONTRACTS.md

 ```

 ### Security
-- Does NOT trust caller-supplied JSON
+- Does NOT trust caller-supplied JSON.
-- Reads verification data directly from MultiSourceVerifier on-chain using gl.get_contract_at()
+- Reads verification directly from MultiSourceVerifier on-chain.
-- Reads agent from the on-chain verification record, not from caller
+- Reads agent from the on-chain verification record.
-- Prevents scoring the same verification twice via scored_verifications map
+- Reverts on PENDING, so PENDING records are not consumed.
+- scored_verifications prevents double-scoring.

 ---

 ## 4. ReputationGuardian

 ### Purpose
-Manages reputation changes based on approved confidence scores, read on-chain from ConfidenceScorer.
-Prevents applying the same score twice.
+Manages reputation changes based on approved confidence scores.
+Reads score data on-chain.
+Uses lazy default of 50.
+Prevents double-application.

 ### Constructor
 ```python